-Inventories are stated at the lower of cost or market and consist of consumable supplies.
+Inventories are stated at the net realizable value and consist of consumable supplies.
 The cost of these supplies is recorded as an expense at the time they are relieved from inventory for use.
 Inventories are determined by actual count and priced on the first-in, first-out basis.